Billy Wilson (Australian rugby league): North Sydney Bears

 In the twilight of his career aged 36 in 1963, with his new club, North Sydney Bears showing sparkling early-season form, Wilson was selected as captain for New South Wales in the interstate series against Queensland and then was honoured with the national captaincy for the domestic Test series of 1963 against New Zealand following injury to Arthur Summons.
 He set the record for being the oldest Australian Test captain (36 years and 23 days).
 After five seasons with the North Sydney Bears, Bluey Wilson retired in 1967, age 40, having set the record for longest Australian first grade career of any player (20 seasons).

 Personal life

-An electrician by trade, Wilson contracted at the Kurnell Oil Refinery while it was being built from 1952-65 and was promoted to electrical supervisor.
+An electrician by trade, Wilson contracted at the Kurnell Oil Refinery while it was being built from 1952 to 1965 and was promoted to electrical supervisor.
 He then contracted as an electrician housing construction in the St George district before joining St George Appliances as a sales representative of ovens and ranges.
-From 1978 he and his family were in hotels, owning pubs at Oberon, Nambucca Heads and then Gympie.
+From 1978, he and his family were in hotels, owning pubs at Oberon, Nambucca Heads and then Gympie.

 He was the publican and licensee at the Freemason's Hotel in Gympie, Queensland at the time of his death in 1993 of a cerebral haemorrhage following a stroke.

 On his death Billy & Norma had been married 43 years to the day.
-They had two sons - Brad and Steve (who played third grade for St. George) and a daughter, Yvonne who followed Billy into the hotel business.
+They had two sons – Brad and Steve (who played third grade for St. George) and a daughter, Yvonne who followed Billy into the hotel business.